-There are 2 other resources on the Apply for an Award page that we want to highlight.
-The first is the digitizing special formats Wiki, a project hosted by our colleagues in the Digital Library Federation program.
-This resource source may be of particular use to anyone new to digitization projects and includes links to planning resources, workflow documentation, and even a list of digitization service providers.
-The second is the technical recommendations for CLIRs Recordings at Risk program.
+The second is the "Technical Recommendations for CLIR's Recordings at Risk"

+Program."
 This is available under the "Key Guides, Policies, and References" section of our Applicant Resources Document Library.
 Developed with the input of several of the members of our independent review panel, this document communicates more specific information about reviewer expectations for various aspects of Recordings at Risk projects.
-This will be especially useful to those who may be new to digital reformatting, working with vendors or thinking about digital sustainability.
+This will be especially useful to those who may be new to digital reformatting, working with vendors, or thinking about digital sustainability.
 We continue to add resources and refine this document as needed.
-Next, we'll take a look at how to begin filling out the application.
-Sharon.